The UK is right to offer Hongkongers a path to residency, its time it did the same for Chagossians

 The bill passed its first reading but was eventually defeated, and the rights of third generation Chagossians within the UK are still insecure.

 This piece is not intended to be a case of whataboutery.
 The UK’s uneasy colonial legacy leaves it with a duty to certain peoples around the world, and Hongkongers are most certainly one of those peoples.
-The citizenship offer is a great thing, and the UK for once finds itself on the right side of history.
+The citizenship offer is a great thing, and for once the UK finds itself on the right side of history.

 Actions in Hong Kong were however in response to a totalitarian regime, hell bent on fundamentally changing the way of life of a sovereign peoples, perpetrated in this case by the CCP.